halromero/bitebros/README.md

 # bitebros

 An activity for CPE Web Development and Design using HTML, CSS, and Bootstrap.
-The food brand/company along with the tagline are made up.
+The food brand or company along with the tagline are made up.
+Any similarity to actual brand or company is purely coincidental.

 Image sources:
   https://www.japanesecooking101.com/takoyaki-recipe/